christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__07/28/2021__<br>
+Officially set up for LiftOff on Canvas, Slack and GitHub.
+Completed the pre-work assigned to be done before our first session on Monday.
+Learned about wireframes, user stories and set up a Trello board for my project.
+Some project ideas I have for projects are a blog website, a vitamin cross checker to make sure you aren't getting too much or too little of specific vitamins, an ecommerce site maybe using the dog api to simulate how a shelter could sell the dogs in their care, a hotel and/or flight deals finder.
+I am also curious about Twilio.
+I used in to make a weather alert app with the help of an Udemy course, but I'd like to see how else it could be used.
+So I am thinking I might try to using the Twilio api in my project.
+It's hard to decide what would be the best project to build first.

 <br>__07/20/2021__<br>
 Spent time today going through some pre-work for LiftOff before it starts August 2.
 I brainstormed project ideas.
 I also did a little HackerRank and Eloquent JavaScript.